micmejia/bible-dump/NKJV/John/John 14.md

 At that day you will know that I _am_ in My Father, and you in Me, and I in you.

 ###### 21
 He who has My commandments and keeps them, it is he who loves Me.
-And he who loves Me will be loved by My Father, and I will love him and [^f]manifest Myself to him."
+And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him."

 ###### 22
 Judas (not Iscariot) said to Him, "Lord, how is it that You will manifest Yourself to us, and not to the world?"